Ntsekees/Nahaiwa/grammar/src/morphology/roles/other-roles.md

   └─
 ```
 In the example above, the speaker wanted to specify in afterthought that the assertion was made the day before, and thus needed to exit the content clause ⟪that they are ill⟫ —lest the claim would become that it was the illness that occurred the day before—, and the Echo-Resumptive allowed them to do so by specifying the verb root of the clause returned to, so as to anchor ⟪yesterday⟫ to the correct clause, the one of the verb ⟪assert⟫.
-It would be equally valid to use the Post-Subordinative Binding ⟪θa꞊⟫ (see the section [Binding Slot](../binding-slot.md)) instead of the Echo-Resumptive, yielding the sentence ⟪Učʰenïyı̋čal qaočʰıłčʼé, **θa**saƛwíhaoye.⟫.
+It would be equally valid to use the Post-Subordinative Anchoring ⟪θa꞊⟫ (see the section [Anchoring Slot](../anchoring-slot.md)) instead of the Echo-Resumptive, yielding the sentence ⟪Učʰenïyı̋čal qaočʰıłčʼé, **θa**saƛwíhaoye.⟫.
 However, the Echo-Resumptive can allow exiting several levels of clause nesting at once, and is therefore more powerful in complex utterances.

 ## Afterthought Relativizer
 The Afterthought Relativizer, or Retroactive Cleft, is a special Role that terminates the current clause (even if it is the root clause), binds the proposition described by the clause to the Pendent pronoun, then turn the clause into a pendent-like expression hanging at the beginning of a new clause, whose main verb is the contentive bearing the Afterthought Relativizer Role.